 Move from perimeter-based data protection to data-driven protection.
 Use intelligence to classify and label data.
 Encrypt and restrict access based on organizational policies.

-Use telemetry to detect attacks and anomalies, automatically block and flag risky behavior, and employ least privilege access principles.
+Use telemetry to detect attacks and anomalies, automatically block and flag risky behavior, and employ least-privilege access principles.

-Ensure devices and users aren’t trusted just because they’re on an internal network.
+Ensure that devices and users aren’t trusted just because they’re on an internal network.
 Encrypt all internal communications, limit access by policy, and employ microsegmentation and real-time threat detection.

-Zero Trust solutions
+Episode 1: Zero Trust Essentials

 Implementing Zero Trust at Microsoft